-Our vision is that one day the happiest and the healthiest people will live in Estonia and we are working hard to achieve that.
-Our NMO is actively participating in different projects in order to ensure better life quality of Estonian people.
-We provide medical students possibility to develop themselves extra curricular acitivities to build the capacity of our medical students.
-We organise a variety of different events which help medical students to become more concious regarding different problems in our society and help them acquire medical skills, which are not so well addressed during our medical studies.
+All of our standing committees provide our medical students with the possibility to develop themselves in extracurricular activities to build a happier environment both amongst medical students and all Estonians.
+We organise a variety of different events which help medical students become more conscious regarding different problems in our society and help them acquire medical skills which are not sufficiently addressed in our medical curriculum.

 Health Care System

 Students can study medicine in a university right after graduating high school, but some study something else first.
 Since Estonia is a small country, we only have one medical school – University of Tartu.
 The studies last 6 years – the first 2,5 are preclinical, following 2,5 years are clinical and the last year is an intern year consisting of various clinical rotations in different departments.
 At the end of the sixth year the students must take the final examination.
 After graduating it is possible to enroll in different residency programs at home or abroad.

 For more information and latest news on our medical faculty, please see: http://www.meditsiiniteadused.ut.ee/en

 Tartu has a small and cozy airport with flights coming in from Helsinki.
 You can arrange your travel so you would land right in Tartu!
 Tartu Airport is about 10 km away from the city centre, to which you can easily get to by taking the airport’s electric bus, by taxi or if lucky, your CP might be kind enough to pick you up!